docker/compose/docs/extends.md

 ### Reference

 You can use `extends` on any service together with other configuration keys.
-It always expects a dictionary that should always contain the key: `service` and optionally the `file` key.
+The command expects a dictionary with the mandatory key `service` and optionally the `file` key.

+The `service` key specifies the name of the service to extend, for example `web` or `database`.

 The `file` key specifies the location of a Compose configuration file defining the extension.
 The `file` value can be an absolute or relative path.
 If you